The Business of IT Blog

 Here’s a rule of thumb for RFPs:

-Here are some benefits that RFPs can have, which are helpful to consider in determining whether to issue one.
+Here are some benefits of RFPs that can be helpful in determining whether to issue one.

-If your organization does not have policies or regulations requiring an RFP and you’re struggling to determine whether one is necessary, consider these factors in your analysis.
-Further, weigh these benefits against the time and resources required by the process.
+If you don’t have policies or regulations requiring an RFP in your project management or business, and you’re struggling to determine whether one is necessary, consider these factors in your analysis.
+Further, these benefits should be weighed against the time and resources required by the process.
 Conducting that analysis should help you determine whether it’s necessary or wise to issue an RFP.
 You might determine that an RFP isn’t a valuable use of resources.

-One of the most basic and common reasons that businesses decide to issue an RFP is simply that they need to find a vendor to meet an organizational need.
-Sometimes this is done because organizational policies or government regulations require it; other times it’s simply because leaders determine an RFP is the best way to find the resources or expertise to meet a pressing need.
+One of the most basic and common reasons businesses decide to issue an RFP is that they need to find a vendor to meet an organizational need.
+Sometimes, this is done because organizational policies or government regulations require it; other times, it’s simply because leaders determine that a request for proposal is the best way to find the resources or expertise to meet a pressing need.

 Another reason that organizations decide to issue an RFP is because of the accountability and transparency that the process offers.

-When done correctly, an RFP encourages fairness in the process of selecting vendors while providing important transparency about what vendor was selected and why.
+When done correctly, a request for proposal encourages fairness in the process of selecting vendors while providing important transparency about what vendor was selected and why.
 This can be an effective way to reduce issues associated with favoritism and corruption.
 Finally, it inherently offers needed accountability to those individuals tasked with selecting vendors while establishing practices of good governance.

 A less common but equally important reason for issuing an RFP: the process of drafting and issuing the request can help you better understand your own project, including the components to complete it successfully.